 In need of some head-to-toe pampering?
-Recreate an at-home spa experience with these six products tried and approved by EL staff and readers – including body scrubs, face masks and more.
+Recreate an at-home spa experience with these seven products tried and approved by EL staff and readers – including body scrubs, face masks and more.

 Fenty Skin Buff Ryder Exfoliating Body Scrub, $275